Welcome to the Managing Myeloma Clinical Trials Awareness Program.

 All National Comprehensive Cancer Network (NCCN) guidelines state, "The best management for any cancer patient is in a clinical trial.
 Participation in clinical trials is especially encouraged."
 However, the guidelines provide no direction for helping individual practitioners to work with their patients in choosing among a staggering number of open, currently recruiting trials.

-As of July 31, 2013, there were more than 1,669 studies with the search term “multiple myeloma,” of which 543 were listed as "recruiting" or "unknown" recruitment status on clinicaltrials.gov and 475 were confirmed to be open, recruiting studies.
-Of the recruiting trials, 205 included the search term "relapsed", 187 included the search term "refractory" and 158 included both "relapsed" and "refractory" reflecting the clinical need for advancements for relapsed/refractory multiple myeloma patients.
-As new approaches to multiple myeloma disease managment grow, so too have clinical trial options.
-There are 72 open and recruiting clinical trials addressing maintenance therapy, 73 trials for newly diagnosed patients and 14 clinical trials for smoldering (asymptomatic) multiple myeloma.
+As of June 30, 2015, there were more than 1,958 studies with the search term " multiple myeloma"or 269 additional studies over this time two years ago, of which 572 studies were listed as "recruiting" or "unknown" recruitment status on clinicaltrials.gov and 485 were confirmed to be open, recruiting studies according to the data available to the U.S. National Institutes of Health which oversees the the ClinicalTrials.gov database.
+Of the recruiting trials with known status, 206 included the search term "relapsed", 187 included the search term "refractory" and 162 included both "relapsed" and "refractory" reflecting the clinical need for advancements for relapsed/refractory multiple myeloma patients.
+As new potential strategies for multiple myeloma disease management expand, so too have clinical trial options.
+There are 84 open and recruiting clinical trials addressing maintenance therapy, 52 trials for newly diagnosed patients and 10 clinical trials for smoldering (asymptomatic) multiple myeloma (11 studies listed with "asymptomatic myeloma").

 Myeloma practitioners in the community are often burdened for time and must wade through a sea of clinical trial listings with complex protocols and long eligibility criteria.
 In an effort to assist you and your patients, we have developed this program which seeks to take currently recruiting clinical trials and classify them into more easily accessible sections for more rapid access and review.
 We periodically download the multiple myeloma clinical trials for your convenience and then perform filtered searches based on what part of the myeloma disease life cycle they address.
 We then store this information under the descriptive link section.